Recent and Upcoming Events at ARC

 ARC Spring 2026 Life Skill Courses

-The ARC Life Skills courses Budgeting Part 2 and Feeling Through Art wrapped up in the first week of April.
+The ARC Life Skills courses Budgeting Part 2, Feeling Through Art , Reading for Joy, and Eating Well for Myself wrapped up in April and May.
 Congratulations to our recent graduates!
 What a great time we had during these life skill courses.

 Budgeting Part 2: Left front: Tiffany B., Patty C., Ellie A. – Back row left to right: Jennifer McNeil, Instructor; April G., Terrell O. and Lester C.